You're Cordially Invited

 You're Cordially Invited is a 2025 American romantic comedy film written and directed by Nicholas Stoller for Amazon MGM Studios.
 It stars Will Ferrell and Reese Witherspoon.

 When the weddings of widowed father Jim Caldwell's daughter and Margot Buckley's sister are double-booked at the same small island venue, they both try to preserve the wedding weekend.

-The film was released on Amazon Prime Video on January 30, 2025 to mixed reviews from critics.
+The film was released on Amazon Prime Video on January 30, 2025, to mixed reviews from critics.

 Plot

 Overattentive Atlanta widower Jim Caldwell is surprised to learn his daughter Jenni is engaged to marry her DJ boyfriend Oliver.
 Jim books their wedding at the small inn on Palmetto Island, Georgia, where he and Jenni's late mother were married, but the owner dies of a sudden heart attack before adding the booking to the calendar.

 Meanwhile, Los Angeles reality TV showrunner Margot Buckley discovers her sister Neve is engaged to her exotic-dancer boyfriend Dixon.
 Margot also books the inn on Palmetto Island, where she and Neve visited their grandmother as children, and the inn's new manager takes their reservation, unaware of Jim's booking for the same day.

 The two wedding parties arrive for the weekend, with Jim out of place among his daughter's Gen Z friends, while Margot has a strained relationship with the rest of her family.
 Neve reveals she is pregnant, which Margot agrees to hide from their judgmental mother, Flora.
-The double-booking is discovered, and Margot and Jim eventually agree to share the island, including splitting the dock at sunset for the wedding ceremonies.
+The double-booking is discovered, with Jim confirming that the owner at least scrawled the name in the book before her death (she just didn't write it down properly because her pen didn't work), but Jenni's wedding planner never explicitly confirmed as she has social anxiety and so didn't call the venue directly.
+Margot and Jim eventually agree to share the island, including splitting the dock at sunset for the wedding ceremonies.

 A rainstorm forces Jenni's garden party indoors, joining Neve's rehearsal banquet.
 Jim charms Margot's family, and she is frustrated by his closeness with his daughter as he and Jenni perform "Islands in the Stream" together.
 Margot accidentally hits Jenni in the face during a drunken toast, and later comforts her over feeling smothered by Jim.
 In the morning, Jim overhears a jealous Margot criticize Jenni and his involvement in her life.